 Defense.
 Wins.
 Championships.

 You have heard it before.
 Every winter this philosophy seems to get proven on big stages.
 Every spring teams try to live by it.
 Every fall it seems to shift the power structure of the league.
 Just a few short years ago, the Seattle Seahawks were a middling franchise with a string of postseason disappointments, the Rams were a perennial punching bag, the 49ers were down on their luck for the better part of a decade, and the Cardinals were still limp in their post-Warner era.
-The entire NFC West was a joke.
+The entire NFC West was a joke, and now look at them.

-Look at them now.
-All four franchises, regardless of their record, are some of the more dangerous teams in the league.
-All four of them have incredibly destructive defenses.
+All four franchises, regardless of their record, are some of the more dangerous teams in the league; all four of them have incredibly destructive defenses.
 Despite what some NFC West fans might think, you could make an argument that there is not an "elite" quarterback in the entire division, and yet you would be hard pressed to find a scarier foursome in the game today.

 Going back through history, the Ravens’ improbable playoff run in 2012 was propelled by the return of the "big four" of Ray Lewis, Ed Reed, Haloti Ngata, and Terrell Suggs.
 In 2011 and 2007, the Giants’ pass rush stifled two of the greatest quarterbacking seasons of all time on their way to two Super Bowl victories.
 The 2010 Packers, despite all of their injuries, still had the second ranked scoring defense in the league.
 The ’05 and ’08 Champion Steelers had the number four and number one ranked defenses, respectively.
 The ’06 Colts had a largely mediocre defense throughout the regular season, but the return of Bob Sanders in the playoffs vaulted their defense to the top of the postseason rankings, allowing just 238 yards and 16 points per game.
 The Patriots' dynasty had a top six scoring defense every year they won the Super Bowl.
 The ’02 Buccaneers won a Super Bowl with Brad Johnson at quarterback because they also brought with them a historic defense that contained no less than four surefire Hall of Famers.
 Just two years earlier, the Ravens claimed their first championship with an equally historic defensive unit with Trent Dilfer as their signal caller.